 How to Get Started on Duolingo

-Once you’ve downloaded and installed the app, you will be asked to select the language you want to learn and the reason why you chose it.
-After that, you will be asked to decide what your daily goal of learning would be.
+Once you have successfully downloaded and installed the app, you will be prompted to select the language you wish to learn and provide the reason for your choice.
+Following that, you will be asked to set a daily learning goal for yourself.

 Daily goals are categorized as Casual, Regular, Serious, and Intense, which are based on the amount of time you are willing to spend in learning the language every day.